emmande/openai-cs-agents-demo/README.md

 It is possible to integrate this app into a Whatsapp Business Account using Twilio as a gateway by exposing the Chat App's Fast API endpoint to facilate incoming queries and outgoing answer to customers

 **ANTICIPATED CHALLENGES**
 1. Security challenges and will need to work with the company Network and information Security.
-It is not just network security, A governance framework should be well defined on what information can be shared with third party (API forwarder and to the LLM model host like OpenAI)
+It is not just network security, A governance framework should be well defined on what information can be shared with third parties (API forwarder and to the LLM model host like OpenAI)
 2. Scaling issue.
-It should be planned / estimated on what Agents will have the biggest load and balance resources
+It should be planned / estimated on what Agents will have the biggest load.
+Choosing infra that can balance and scale resources is important
 3. Are the vecstor storage up to the demand?
 Option of scalable tools will need to be considered
 4. Hallucinations.
 Agents should be unit tested.
-An orchestrator needs to be tested if it is forwarding to an expected agent and individual agents need to be tested for correctness of answers
+An orchestrator needs to be tested if it is forwarding to an expected agent and individual agents need to be tested for correctness of answers.
+Multiple LLM models can be evaluated as well to determine the best model to use

 **METRICS TO TRACK**

-Possible metrics to track are accuracy, breakdown and some NPS survey coming from direct users/customers.
+Possible metrics to track are accuracy, breakdown and some NPS survey comming from direct users/customers.
 Tracking of accuracy maybe a data science project on its own.
-There may be some queries with labels on expected answers.
-This can be used as training set to automate some performance on top of unit testing
+There may be some queries with labels on expected answers and agent flow.
+This can be used as training set to automate some performance testing on top of simple unit testing

 ### Visualization Dashboard  (Task 4)